ONSdigital/dp-renderer/PATTERNS.md

 ## Table of Contents

-To instatiate the [table-of-contents](https://ons-design-system.netlify.app/components/table-of-contents/) UI component in your service:
+To instantiate the [table-of-contents](https://service-manual.ons.gov.uk/design-system/components/table-of-contents) UI component in your service:

 - In the `mapper.go` file in your service, populate the relevant fields: